gimunu/octopus-scripts/README.md

 * [scipy](http://www.scipy.org)

 ## wfcutter.py
-This utility allow to analyze wavefunctions (vtk format) performing post-processing and visualization routines.
+This utility allow to analyze wavefunctions and density obtained with octopus integrating the charge over volumes defined as the union of basic shapes.It also provides a basic interface to visualize the data and the integration volume.

 #### Examples
 To integrate a real wavefunction contained in ```file.vtk``` over a sphere of radius 10 centered in (0,0,0):